GLOBAL CULTURES – GLOC – INTERNATIONAL CURRICULUM

 - Copy of your 1st cycle /Bachelor degree (with Diploma Supplement or transcript of records/list of passed exams) – translated into English or Italian if another language; (if you have not yet graduated, please upload your current transcript of records.
 Please, specify your expected graduation date).

 - Your CV (curriculum vitae et studiorum) in English; (if you wish to take the interview via Skype, please indicate your Skype ID in your CV);

 - Short statement of purpose (in English, max.
 500 words);

 - Optional supporting documents to complete the application

 - If available: a copy of your Certificate of English proficency level

 - If applicable: a copy of Italian stay permit / “permesso di soggiorno”

-- You should never send your application to the offices via mail or email;
+- Please, do NOT send your application to administrative office via mail or email;

 - For other grants, exemptions and benefits please check this webpage.